The great thing about these paper bunny treat bags, they are quick to make cost almost nothing and make an adorable Easter gift.

-After stitching paper for the first time for my Valentine Map hearts I got the idea to stitch a paper bunny for Easter.
-Like those Map hearts, the bunnies are very addictive and I ended up making lots of them.
+After stitching paper for my Valentine’s Map hearts for the first time, I got the idea to stitch a paper bunny for Easter.
+Like those Map hearts, the bunnies are very addictive, and I made lots of them.

-I also got to use some fabulous printed papers that I’d saved from a calendar.
+I also got to use some fabulous printed papers I’d saved from a calendar.

 Paper Bunny Treat Bags & Decor for Easter